All Episodes

 But no, babies are mechanical devices with like three basic inputs, right?

-Uh food, cuddles, sleep, and well, I guess four physical comfort, right?
+Food, cuddles, sleep, and, well, I guess four, physical comfort, right?

-If there's something that's gone awry physically for them.
+If there's something that's gone awry physically for that.

 Yeah, definitely.